microsoft/satellite-imagery-labeling-tool/docs/GeoTiffs.md

 # Using GeoTIFFs as layers

 GeoTIFF files are a common way of sharing georeferenced aerial and satellite imagery.
 These files tend to be hundreds of megabytes, if not gigabytes in size.
-As such, directly loading them into a web based map app will rarely be an option.
-Instead, this imagery will need to be hosted on a server and exposed in an easily consumable way, such as a tile layer.
+As such, directly loading them into a web based map app is rarely an option.
+Instead, this imagery needs to be hosted on a server and exposed in an easily consumable way, such as a tile layer.

 If you have satellite/aerial imagery stored in a cloud optimized GeoTIFF format on the web (e.g. in a Azure blob storage container or S3 bucket) you can use [TiTiler](https://developmentseed.org/titiler/) to render it on-the-fly and use it seamlessly with this tool.